p0ryae/p0ryae/README.md

 ## Hey Fellas!

 - 📫 You can reach me VIA my public email or my Discord Server!
-- 😮 You can call me either Porya or Dash!
+- 😮 You can call me Porya or Dash!
 - ⚡ Trying my best to Work as a Computer Scientist at NASA, FBI or CIA in nearby future 🤞
 - 😏 I make youtube videos to help people with coding!
 We are all learning & I love to teach people and solve their issues!
 <p><p>